I cannot believe I just learned how to make bread. I made homemade french bread and it was amazing.

 I make a ton of quick bread and muffins and I have shared my recipes for cranberry orange scones, banana muffins, pumpkin muffins, apple bread, and strawberry crumble muffins on my blog.
 I just never managed to “graduate” to yeast bread.

-I think I was a bit intimidated about yeast.
+I think I was a bit intimidated about working with yeast.
 And I now know that makes no sense.
 It’s so easy!

 The ingredients to make french bread are items you are likely to have in your pantry.
 They are flour, sugar, salt, oil, and yeast.
 If you have yeast in your pantry, be sure to check the expiration date.
 Expired yeast usually leads to flat bread.
 Click here to learn how to know if your yeast is still good.

 The recipe for my french bread is below.
 Yeast bread is great to make if you are going to be home because you do need to let it rise for an hour … twice.
-I had a bunch of errands to run today which was perfect.
-I just ran them when my bread was rising.
+Since I had a bunch of errands to run today, I just ran them when my bread was rising.

-I had thought that there was a lot of hand kneading involved when making yeast bread.
-But I kneaded all of my bread with my KitchenAid mixer and that was a no brainer.
-I do get mesmerized watching my KitchenAid mix and knead and I love it.
+Kneading the bread was the part I was not looking forward to, but I kneaded all of my bread with my KitchenAid mixer and it was so easy!
+It is a little bit mesmerizing to watch my KitchenAid mix and knead and I love it.
 (If you don’t have a KitchenAid, click here to learn how to convert the recipe to hand kneading.)

 Letting the yeast bread rise is a very simple process.
 I sprayed the bowl and one side of my plastic wrap with cooking spray and placed the dough in the bowl covered with the plastic wrap.
 Like clockwork, it had doubled in size in an hour.

 Once the bread has risen, cut the dough in half and press it on a cooking surface into two 10″ x 14″ rectangles.